Structural properties of cyclic polyelectrolytes in dilute good solvent: Results and Discussion

 If the two ends of a linear chain are attached covalently, the resulting ring polymer structure does not suffer from the non-uniform stretching discussed in the previous section.
 In this section, the constitutive equations we employ for linear chains will be modified to describe the equilibrium conformational properties of cyclic PE chains.
 Fig.~\ref{ring} illustrates the schematics of a cyclic PE chain in its extended configuration, represented as a circular array of electrostatic blobs.
 Due to the circular symmetry, the blob positions on the cyclic chain are described in terms of a polar angle $\theta$.

 Similar to Eq.~(\ref{phi_def}), the electrostatic potential of circular charge distribution can be estimated from

-where $R_s$ is defined as the root mean-square distance between monomers $1$ and $N/2 + 1$.
-Upon assuming a weak variation of the blob size $D_e(\theta)$ with the angle $\theta$, and making use of Eq.~(\ref{ratio}) with angular dependence, we simplify Eq.~(\ref{phi_theta}) to the following form
+where $R_s$ { is the spanning distance} defined as the root mean-square distance between monomers $1$ and $N/2 + 1$.
+Upon assuming a weak variation of the blob size $D_e(\theta)$ with the angle $\theta$, and making use of Eq.~(\ref{ratio}) with angular dependence, we simplify Eq.~(\ref{phi_theta}) to the following form {

-In order to obtain the electrostatic blob size $D_e(\theta)$, a force balance similar to that resulting in Eq.~(\ref{FB_transformed}) can be written as follows
+} In order to obtain the electrostatic blob size $D_e(\theta)$, a force balance similar to that resulting in Eq.~(\ref{FB_transformed}) can be written as follows

 which balances blob tension (i.e., $t(\theta) = D_e(\theta)/g_e(\theta)$) with electrostatic force acting on each point of the chain along its most probable strongly stretched circular contour.
+The solution to Eq.~(\ref{FB_circular}) reads {